CivicaDigital/NodeJsDojo/README.md

 console.log(mA.notLoadedValue);
 ```

 If you run `node moduleA.js`, you will see that `123` and `undefined` are logged to the console.
-Node will share a partial exports object to any module that requires in the case of a circular dependencies.
+Node will share a partial exports object to any module that requires it in the case of a circular dependencies.

 ## The event queue, event loop and call stack